easily-mistaken/ML-concepts/README.md

 prediction, classification, and calculating their error rate

-1. sim.py
+1. MNNIST files on Handwritten digits

+This includes files sim.py, genMNIST.py.
 It contains a simple python code that shows you a few pictures and asks you to guess what digits they are.
 It tells you what the answer is as well as what the machine predicted.
 I have used 1-NN prediction here.
 This file takes it's data from test data, test label, train label and train data files.
 These are data from MNNIST.

 2. what-floor.py